turi-code/userguide/README.md

 #### Open source

 The source for this userguide is [available on Github](https://github.com/turi-code/userguide) under the 3-clause [BSD license](LICENSE).
-If you have suggestions or bug reports, we welcome Github issues and pull requests!
-See the chapter about [contributing](contributing.md) on guidelines for adding content.

 To build the userguide, install npm and run the following: